Skip to main content

 Before installing Zenarmor, you should ensure you meet the minimum system requirements in order to run Zenarmor or to have the best user experience.
 See Hardware Requirements for more information.

 To use all of the filtering functionalities of the Zenarmor, you must have either the netmap framework or nfqueue framework installed on your system.
-Although FreeBSD systems has installed netmap by default, Linux systems such as Ubuntu, CentOS and Debian does not include the netmap by default.
+Although FreeBSD systems has installed netmap by default, Linux systems such as Ubuntu, and Debian does not include the netmap by default.
 On Linux distributions, you may use the default installed NFQ framework or install the netmap by yourself.
 For more information about how to install netmap on Linux, please refer to netmap installation guide.

 Zenarmor Free Edition is forever free-of-charge.
 We strongly recommend you register to keep in touch with updates and new features.
 You can register at Zenconsole Cloud Management Portal.